-Honaunau Bay is one of the best snorkeling beaches.
-It is a popular destination for some of the best Hawaii snorkeling and SCUBA diving.
-The bay is fronted by a smooth pahoehoe lava rock shelf; the easiest ocean entry is from an area known as Two Step.
+Honaunau Bay is a deep water bay with some of the best snorkeling in Hawaii.
+It is a popular destination for both Big Island snorkeling and SCUBA diving.
+The bay is fronted by a smooth pahoehoe lava rock shelf; the easiest ocean entry is from an area known as Pae'a, or Two Step.

 Two Step refers to the way the lava rock has been worn by the surf to create a convenient two-step entry point into the water, making it one of the best snorkeling beaches on the Big Island.
-It is located just beyond the picnic tables and boat launch area at the northern edge of Pu'uhonua o Honaunau.
 It's easy to sit on the shelf at water's edge as you slip into your fins.
+Pae'a is located just beyond the picnic tables and boat launch area at the northern edge of Pu'uhonua o Honaunau.

 There is plenty to see under the water, with a beautiful coral reef that is full of tropical fish.
 The bay is usually calm with great visibility as it is well protected from the swells of the open ocean.